-3 Credits = Fall = SS/ss = CC-CT = CC-WC
+3 Credits ■ Fall ■ SS/ss ■ CC-CT ■ CC-WC

 An overview of World War II from a global perspective.
-In edition to the causes and course of the war, emphasis will be placed on the ways in which the war spawned changes which continue to impact the world, in science, technology, economics, politics, gender and race relations, and the environment.
-The course will engage in the ongoing debates over controversial aspects of the war (e.g., How did Pearl Harbor happen?
+In addition to the causes and course of the war, emphasis will be placed on the ways in which the war spawned changes which continue to impact the world, in science, technology, economics, politics, gender and race relations and the environment.
+Students will engage in the ongoing debates over controversial aspects of the war (e.g., How did Pearl Harbor happen?
 Why did the United States drop two atomic bombs on Japan?
 Does the narrative of 'the Good War' fit the realities of the war?)
-Skills prerequisites: ENG-020 and ENG-060.
+Skills prerequisites: ENG-020 and ECE-060.
 Prerequisite: HIS-114.
 HIS-118 or HIS-122 recommended.